aravindvnair99/Hall-Management-System/README.md

 Check the [changelog here](https://github.com/aravindvnair99/Hall-Management-System/commits/master).

-# :scroll: I found some bugs or issues.
+# :memo: I found some bugs or issues.
 Where do I report?

 Report [here](https://github.com/aravindvnair99/Hall-Management-System/issues/new) in detail answering these questions: